Alison Tsai - Co-Chair

 Jacqueline is an associate in the Litigation and Restructuring team of an offshore law firm, Harneys, in Hong Kong.
 She specialises in Cayman Islands and BVI shareholder disputes, insolvency, receiverships, and other high value commercial disputes (including enforcement actions and injunctions).
 Her cases are international in nature, often involving concurrent proceedings in multiple jurisdictions.
 She is currently working on an appeal to the Privy Council.
 She is admitted to practise law in England and Wales (not practising), the Cayman Islands, the British Virgin Islands, New York (not practising) and Florida (not practising).

-Penny Barsha - Member, Pro Bono
+Penny Barsha - Co-Head, Pro Bono & Citizenship and Member, Mentoring

 Corporate Responsibility Manager – Asia - Linklaters